Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Learning-to-Optimize with Guarantees

 This construction allows us to give a more fine-grained analysis of the algorithm, as it allows to trade the boundedness assumption for the sublevel probability.
 This basically extends a worst-case analysis, which would correspond to an uniform upper bound.
-Motivated by Lemma~\ref{Lem:Sublevel_Risk}, to actually analyze the algorithm in this setting, we define the \emph{sublevel risk} and its empirical counterpart as the expect loss \emph{conditioned} on the sublevel set: \begin{Def} Let $\sublevel{g}$ be a parametric sublevel set.
-Then the \emph{sublevel risk} $\mathcal{R}_{g}: \space{H} \to [0, +\infty]$ is defined as the conditional expectation of the loss given $\sublevel{g, \alpha}$:
+Motivated by Lemma~\ref{Lem:Sublevel_Risk}, we define the \emph{sublevel risk} as the expect loss \emph{conditioned} on the sublevel set: \begin{Def} Let $\sublevel{\sublevelfunction}$ be a parametric sublevel set.
+Then the \emph{sublevel risk} $\mathcal{R}_{\sublevelfunction}: \notation{\hypSpace} \to [0, +\infty]$ is defined as the conditional expectation of the loss given $\sublevel{\sublevelfunction, \notation{\realHyp}}$:

-Given a data set $\rvec{D} = (\rvec{S}_1,...,\rvec{S}_N)$, the \emph{empirical sublevel risk} $\empsublevelrisk{g}: \space{H} \times \Theta^N \to [0, +\infty]$ is defined as $(\alpha, \rvec{D}) \mapsto \empsublevelrisk{g}(\alpha, \rvec{D}) := \frac{1}{p(\alpha)} \frac{1}{N} \sum_{i=1}^N \mathds{1}_{\sublevel{g, \alpha}}(\rvec{S}_i) \ell(\alpha, \rvec{S}_i)$. \end{Def}
+Given a data set $\notation{\rvData} = (\notation{\rvPar_1, ..., \rvPar_N})$, the \emph{empirical sublevel risk} $\empsublevelrisk{\sublevelfunction}: \notation{\hypSpace} \times \notation{\parSpace^N} \to [0, +\infty]$ is defined as $(\notation{\realHyp, \rvData}) \mapsto \empsublevelrisk{\sublevelfunction}(\notation{\realHyp, \rvData}) := \frac{1}{\sublevelprob(\notation{\realHyp})} \frac{1}{N} \sum_{i=1}^N \mathds{1}_{\sublevel{\sublevelfunction, \notation{\realHyp}}}(\notation{\rvPar_i}) \ell(\notation{\realHyp, \rvPar_i})$. \end{Def}

 The following theorem is a direct generalization of Theorem \ref{Thm_algo_with_convergence_property}.
 Especially, note that the additional assumption on $\mathcal{A}$ is not needed anymore.